 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

 Message from the Chair and CEO

-I am pleased to present the National Energy Board’s (NEB or Board) Departmental Performance Report for 2011-12.
+I am pleased to present the National Energy Board’s (NEB or Board) Departmental Performance Report (DPR) for 2012-13.
 The NEB’s mandate is to regulate pipelines, international power lines and designated interprovincial power lines under federal jurisdiction, and energy development and trade in the Canadian public interest.
-It is the Board’s responsibility to hold those we regulate accountable for results that are in the public interest.
+It is the Board’s responsibility to hold those it regulates accountable for results that are in the public interest.

 The original version was signed by